 Brinell hardness test

-Classification, process, differentiation and practical recommendations.Categorisation of the Brinell method
+Classification, process, differentiation and practical recommendations.Categorisation of the Brinell hardness test

 - It is one of the standardised procedures (ISO 6506, ASTM E10).